-Interview: Part 1 - Miranda Alldritt on the Copperleaf Value Framework LibraryBy Copperleaf
+Interview: Part 1 - Miranda Alldritt on the Copperleaf Value Model LibraryBy Copperleaf

-What is the Copperleaf Value Framework Library?
+What is the Copperleaf Value Model Library?
 How does it tie into what we do?

 “Copperleaf helps our customers make better decisions.
 We work collaboratively with our customers to evaluate current business processes and implement strategies for change management and improvement.
 What we’ve found is that many organizations are grappling with the same challenges—regardless of industry or geographical location.
 For example, utilities across the globe are challenged by the impact of new technology, aging infrastructure, evolving regulations, and a changing business environment.
 They all want to make better decisions about where and when to invest in their businesses to maximize value and mitigate risk.
 However, defining what “value” means can often be the biggest challenge, and every organization has its own unique view.
 We work with each customer to develop a decision-making framework that’s directly tied to their strategic objectives.

-The Copperleaf Value Framework Library captures this body of knowledge and because it is dynamic and constantly evolving, it ensures our customers are aligned with industry best practice into the future.”
+The Copperleaf Value Model Library captures this body of knowledge and because it is dynamic and constantly evolving, it ensures our customers are aligned with industry best practice into the future.”

 What does the process of developing a Value Framework look like?